Using Electronic Bluebook™ (EBB) at Duke University School of Law

 If you have an earlier Windows version installed on your computer, please remove it using Programs and Features (or Add/Remove Programs) on the control panel (Macintosh users can just drag the old version to the trash).
 You should download and install the new version at least a day before your exam.
 You will need at the very least one hour before you enter the exam room to be relatively confident that your software installs correctly.
 Note that the help desk WILL NOT BE ABLE to help you install EBB on the morning of your exam because of limited staff and time.

-(b) In order to download, first complete the registration page, where you must log in with your NetID.
+(b) In order to download the current software, please go to the registration page, where you must log in with your NetID.
 The page will require you to verify that you have read and understand both this document and the Law School’s Procedures for Taking Exams on Computer, available on the web here.
 Once you verify that you have done so, you will be redirected to the page with the download links.

 (b) If you are a student from another law school who does not have a Duke NetID or have other issues, please contact the help desk to obtain the software.